Are Wasps a Safety Hazard for Painters?

 What Exterior Painters need to know about Wasps

 Painters working outside during the busy season can come very close to wasps nests.
 Working around them, however common, can be a serious safety issue for painters.
+Painting safely on a ladder is not possible when you have wasps buzzing around you.
 Unless you want to avoid exterior work all together, you will encounter these misunderstood creatures.
 Knowing about them and knowing what to do in case they sting you, is a matter of safety.

 Wasps are in the same insect family as bees and in some ways look similar.
 Confusing them is understandable since most of them have black and yellow stripes.